toonshi/Pharmiliar/README.md

 Remember that django-crontab relies on cron to execute the scheduled tasks.
 While django-crontab simplifies the process of scheduling tasks within a Django project, it ultimately relies on the underlying system's cron scheduler to execute those tasks.
 Therefore, cron must still be installed and properly configured on your system for django-crontab to work.

 Using django-crontab provides a Django-native solution for scheduling periodic tasks, eliminating the need for manual cron configuration and making it easier to manage scheduled tasks within your Django project.

+Get an open ai key  from OpenAI API